karaposu/VibeCodingGuidelines/chapter_4/01_attention_mechanism.md

 Think of it like this:
 - Human reading: Sequential, left-to-right, building understanding
-- AI reading: Parallel, everything at once, finding patterns
+- AI reading: Parallel, everything at once, finding patterns and connections

-## why it matters
+## Why it matters

-knowing how attention works can help you enlighten the work of LLM.
+knowing how attention works can help you lighten the work of LLM.

 ## The Spotlight Metaphor